Gantry Plaza State Park: Facilities

 The park offers picnic tables, a playground, playing fields, and a waterfront promenade facing the headquarters of the United Nations and the Midtown Manhattan skyline.
 Fishing and crabbing is permitted at pier #4, subject to New York State Department of Environmental Conservation regulations.

+The park is served by the "Long Island City" stop on the Astoria Ferry and Rockaway Rocket routes of the NYC Ferry.